Solomon Zalkind Minor: Biography

-Solomon Zalkind Minor was born in Vilna in 1827.
+Minor was born in Vilna in 1827.
 He received his elementary education from his father, Jekuthiel, a well-known Talmudist.
 At the age of twelve Minor took up the study of Biblical and rabbinical subjects, but without the aid of a teacher.
 In 1849 the Vilna Rabbinical School was established, and Minor was one of its first two graduates.

-In 1854 he became instructor in Talmud and rabbinical literature in that institution, and in 1856 was appointed special adviser on Jewish affairs in the office of the governor-general of Vilna.
+In 1854, he became instructor in Talmud and rabbinical literature in that institution, and, in 1856, was appointed special adviser on Jewish affairs in the office of the governor-general of Vilna.
 In 1859 Minor was appointed rabbi at Minsk.
 Owing to his efforts a Hebrew school and a night school for artisans were opened (1861), and a library for the Jewish community was established (1862).

-In 1869 Minor was called to Moscow, where a Jewish congregation had recently been formed.
+In 1869, Minor was called to Moscow, where a Jewish congregation had recently been formed.
 There he succeeded in obtaining from the government the right to establish an independent Jewish religious organization, a right which the community of Moscow had, till then, never enjoyed.
 At the same time he received permission to build a synagogue and other communal institutions, such as a Hebrew free school, an industrial school, and an orphan asylum.
 He also taught the Jewish religion at the high school for girls.
 In 1891, when the expulsion of Moscow Jews began, Minor was banished by governor-general Sergei Alexandrovich to his native town, Vilna, where he remained in seclusion until his death.

 Minor wrote articles for the Russian supplement to Ha-Karmel, and for Yevreiskaya Biblioteka, and was a regular contributor to other Hebrew and Russian periodicals (mostly under the pen name "Remez").
 He was a friend of Count Leo Tolstoy, whose studies in Hebrew and in the Old Testament he directed.
 Minor also corresponded with many of the prominent Maskilim of his time.